KudrinKonstantinA/lodb/README.md

 - View the DB - SHOW DATABASE
 - Delete DB - DROP DATABASE

+# It is expected in the next version.

+- Creating a table
+- Add melons to tables
+- View data from tables

 # P. S.
 Sorry for my English